sam09/snake/README.md

-#A HTML version of the classic snake game"
+#A HTML version of the classic game snake